About me

 In the summer of 2017, I wrote software to automate the data processing workflow for the Keck/NIRC2 vortex coronagraph, and helped set up a Mongo database and website to display the data products.
 These tools are still in use by the group.

 With the pipeline, I re-reduced archival data of more than 300 stars, and wrote a paper characterizing the instrument's performance.
+This paper remains the standard citation for work involving Keck/NIRC2 high-contrast science, and is still used today for simulations of future Keck instruments such as Keck/SCALES.

 Selected Publications